rsshekhawat/cucumber-parallel-xbrowser-testing/README.md

 # Plugin : cucumber-parallel-xbrowser-testing

+## Steps to execute this plugin :

-### Include below mentioned dependencies and plugins in the pom.xml
+### STEP 1 : Include below mentioned dependencies and plugins in the pom.xml

 ##### Dependency : cucumber-parallel-xbrowser-testing